 These easy Butternut Squash Tacos are a great pantry meal using fresh or frozen butternut squash and canned black beans.
 Make them in less than 30 minutes for delicious vegetarian tacos everyone will love.

 So you may or not have guessed already that tacos are definitely one of my favorite foods.
 In fact, it's my opinion that they should be an entire food group!
-I just might email the food and drug administration and ask them to sneak some tacos into the food pyramid.
-Who's with me?

-Heat up the tortillas by toasting over an open flame (if you have a gas stove), or toasting in the oven for a minute.
+- Assemble the tacos: Heat up the tortillas by toasting over an open flame (if you have a gas stove), or toasting in the oven for a minute.
 Add the squash and beans and your favorite toppings.
 I like queso fresco and cilantro, but I'll discuss other toppings that will go great with these vegetarian tacos, below.